 Technical Communication and Information Design

-Combining aspects from technology, media studies and communication, the specialisation in Technical Communication and Information Design in the BA in Applied Languages is an innovation in the Swiss educational landscape.
+Combining aspects from technology, media studies and communication, the specialisation in Technical Communication and Information Design in the BA in Multilingual Communication is an innovation in the Swiss educational landscape.

-Graduates with a BA in Applied Languages who studied this specialisation have become specialists in editing, distributing and managing data on technical products and technical contexts.
+Graduates with a BA in Multilingual Communication who studied this specialisation have become specialists in editing, distributing and managing data on technical products and technical contexts.
 They prepare information for various communicative purposes, output media and target groups, which may comprise engineers and technicians, decision-makers who do not have a technical background or product users.

-They create operating and service instructions, online help, documents for marketing and sales and staff training materials in the form of print and (multimedia) interactive documentation (either on CD-ROM or on the Internet).
+They create operating and service instructions, online help, documents for marketing and sales and staff training materials in the form of print and multimedia interactive documentation (either for applications or on the internet).
 They manage multilingual product-related information, contribute to the ergonomic design of user interfaces, conduct user tests and carry out many other related tasks.

-Graduates of our three-year degree programme hold the following title: Bachelor of Arts ZFH in Applied Languages, specialisation in Technical Communication and Information Design.
+Graduates of our three-year degree programme hold the following title: Bachelor of Arts ZHAW in Multilingual Communication, specialisation in Technical Communication and Information Design.

 Our primary objective in the specialisation in Technical Communication and Information Design is to allow students to combine excellent language skills (in German, English and a second foreign language) with the ability to reflect on linguistic communication processes from a scientific point of view and to actively manage these processes.
 Another key objective is to enable students to acquire technical competence and competences related to specific professional fields, so that after graduating, they are able to create technical documentation that is tailored to the needs of a specific target group, output medium and communicative purpose.